-C. Responsibilities of the individual AAMFT-Approved Supervisor (or equivalent)
+C. Responsibilities of the off-site MFT Supervisor (or the on-site supervisor if also the MFT supervisor)

-- To be well grounded in the theory of marriage and family therapy, to use a systemic/relational perspective when providing individual couple family and group counseling/therapy. - Participate in the development of and approval of the internship plan and supervision plan, which must also be approved by the university supervisor. - Sign and date the Internship Plan, and Supervision Plan. - Supervise each MFC/T master's student for at least one hour of individual supervision biweekly.
+- To be well grounded in the theory of marriage and family therapy, to use a systemic/relational perspective when providing individual couple family and group counseling/therapy. - Participate in the development of and approval of the internship plan and supervision plan, which must also be approved by the university supervisor. - Sign and date the Internship Plan, and Supervision Plan. - Supervise each MFC/T master's student for at least one hour biweekly.
 A maximum of two MFC/T master's students can be supervised at any one time to meet this requirement.
-Please note: External MFT supervision required on weeks in which student does not attend internship class - Encourage the MFC/T master's student to attend professional meetings, training sessions, and workshops. - Complete site supervisor evaluation of the intern at the end of each semester. - Address issues such as diagnosis, treatment planning, goals and help the MFC/T master's student identify his/her systems theory that they operate from (by the end of the 1st semester of internship), in addition to monitoring session-to-session progress and following ethical codes and state statutes.
+Individual supervision is that which occurs in groups of two or fewer MFC/T master's students.
+Encourage the MFC/T master's student to attend professional meetings, training sessions, and workshops. - Complete site supervisor evaluation of the intern at the end of each semester. - Address issues such as diagnosis, treatment planning, goals and help the MFC/T master's student identify his/her systems theory that they operate from (by the end of the 1st

-• Adhere to supervision being a process/parallel process to counseling/therapy, which is clearly distinguished from personal psychotherapy or didactic instruction.
+- semester of internship), in addition to monitoring session-to-session progress and following ethical codes and state statutes. - Adhere to supervision being a process/parallel process to counseling/therapy, which is clearly distinguished from personal psychotherapy or didactic instruction.